sabrehagen/api-less/README.md

 ## Usage

+Your API endpoint is best paired with [nodemon](https://github.com/remy/nodemon) so that your server will automatically restart when you save your changes.

 Supply a url to observe and let the utility do it's magic:

 `$ api-less --url http://localhost:3000/api/v1/users/jacksondelahunt`

+The program is interactive (much like less is) in that you can use single keys to perform actions.

+`Arrow Keys` - Scroll up or down the text one line at a time.
+`Page Up/Down` - Scroll up or down the text one page at a time.
+`n` - Toggle line numbers on or off.
+`q` - Exit the program.

 ## Options